otzy007/sshbook/README.md

 Examples
 ========
-Execute ls on a stored connection
+Execute ls on an aliased connection
 ```
 sshbook local ls
 ```